microsoft/pxt-calliope/docs/projects/fireflies.md

 ### Step 1: when you see a nearby firefly flash, nudge your clock a little bit forward.

+The @boardname@ can send radio messages to neibhor @boardname@.
-We will use radio messages to simulate the vision of fireflies.
+We can use these messages to simulate the "flashes" of light.

 * When a firefly flashes, it also sends a number over radio using [radio send number](/reference/radio/send-number).